Stake-Weighted Age: Is Numerai's Meta-Model Getting Older?

 Two averages tell different stories.
 The equal-weight version treats every model the same.
 The stake-weighted version gives more influence to models with more NMR at stake, so it reflects who actually shapes the meta-model.

-Stake-weighted age sits roughly 600–700 days above equal-weight age for most of the tournament's history.
-Older models carry larger stakes, which is expected: veterans have had more rounds to compound NMR and more reasons to trust their approach.
+Stake-weighted age now sits roughly 740 days above equal-weight age, and that gap has widened from around 500 days four years ago.
+Older models carry larger stakes because veterans have had more rounds to compound NMR, survive burns, and build confidence in their approach.

 Both lines trend up, but stake-weighted age is rising faster.
-Part of this is mechanical — surviving models simply get older — and part is selection, since the models that last tend to be the ones worth staking heavily on.
+Some of that is mechanical: surviving models simply get older.
+The rest is selection: models that last tend to be models participants are more willing to keep funded.

 Does Age Equal Skill?